Rannoch School: Dall House

 The estate dates back to 1347.
 Dall House was built in 1855 as a principal seat of the Clan Robertson, which it remained until the early last century.
 In 1860 it was sold to Thomas Frederick Charles Vernon Wentworth of Yorkshire.
 It passed to his son Captain Bruce Vernon-Wentworth, who used to visit during the autumn shooting season.
 He took his staff from his main residence at Wentworth Castle in Yorkshire during the season and after the end of World War II lived there full-time until his death in 1951.

 He is buried at a private grave site by the burn adjacent to the house.
 The building is a romantically styled Scots Baronial mansion house designed by architects Thomas Mackenzie and James Matthews.
 Prior to being purchased by the school, it was used as offices by the Forestry Commission.

 Closure in 2002

 In 2002, Rannoch School closed permanently, having been threatened with closure the previous year but lasting another 12 months through financial donations and publicity.
-Although the demand for independent schooling in Scotland is on the increase, recent years have shown a decline in the number of parents willing to send their children to boarding school.
-The remoteness of Rannoch and lack of public transport meant that opportunities for day pupils were very limited, being 6 mi from the nearest village and an hour's drive from the nearest city (Perth).
+The number of parents willing to send their children to boarding school had decreased, and the remoteness of Rannoch and lack of public transport meant that opportunities for day pupils were very limited, being 6 mi from the nearest village and an hour's drive from the nearest city, Perth.